Self Esteem 1.3

 We need to be aware of our current level of self-esteem in order to make any needed adjustments.
 We need balanced self-esteem to be highly valued by employers.

-When you analyzed places that boosted or diminished your self-esteem, did you consider school as one option?
+When you looked at the places that raise or lower your self-esteem, did you consider school (or the workplace) as one of them?

 Feel free to complete the metacognitive review below.